View Dynamic Objects

 - bearing of travel, in degrees relative to True North, if not following a route.

-The tab also has controls to create a dynamic object, change an existing local fixed
+The tab also has buttons to create a dynamic object, change an existing local fixed

 object to a dynamic object, and delete a dynamic object when you no longer need it.